Last updated on November 25th, 2020

 Often people feel that they will not get the right amount of proteins from plants, but that’s a myth.
 For most people, the daily need for protein is about 0.8 grams per kilogram, and that can be easily achieved by eating some right plant-based foods.

-Therefore, for your convenience, here are some of the best plant-based foods are packed with protein and enriched with other nutrients.
+Therefore, for your convenience, here are some of the best plant-based foods packed with protein and enriched with other nutrients.

 And, to know more about the daily dietary intake requirement of protein for different people, go through this guide: